SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 ### Comments
 We receive two messages, to decrypt them we calculate the key:
-- First message has decryption key 3.
+- First message has decryption key 3
-    - So we substract from each characters code 3.
+    - so we substract from each characters code 3
     - PQ@Alderaa1:30000!A!->20000
-- The second message has key 5.
+- The second message has key 5
     - @Cantonica:3000!D!->4000NM
-- Both messages are valid and they contain planet, population, attack type and soldiers count.
+- Both messages are valid and they contain planet, population, attack type and soldiers count
-- After decrypting all messages we print each planet according the format given.
+- After decrypting all messages we print each planet according the format given

 ### Example
 | **Input** | **Output** |